COLLEGE'S UNIVERSITY AWARD RECIPIENTS SELECTED

 ABE'S BRUMM ON RETENTION, RECRUITMENT P&S FORUM PANEL

 The May 2 Open Forum, sponsored by the Professional & Scientific Council, will showcase innovative and successful projects that received 2007-2008 Retention and Recruitment Grants.
 The forum will be held at the Hixson-Lied Student Success Center in the classroom facilities.
 The poster session will begin at 11:30 a.m.
-A panel discussion, "Retention Through Innovation and Collaboration", will begin at 12:10 p.m. and includes Tom Brumm, agricultural and biosystems engineering, faculty adviser and university academic advising committee co-chair.
+A panel discussion, "Retention Through Innovation and Collaboration", will begin at 12:10 p.m. and includes Tom Brumm, agricultural and biosystems engineering, faculty advisor and university academic advising committee co-chair.
 Light refreshments will be served and those attending also will be eligible for door prizes.

 LEOPOLD CENTER SEEKS NOMINATIONS FOR 2008 SPENCER AWARD